-2005).
-For that purpose, we examined whether there was a difference between the results that were obtained from the scale being applied every three weeks with the help of the "t test for dependent groups" and determined no statistically significant difference between the score averages (p>0.05).
-Since individuals had similar and consistent responses to the items of the assessment instrument and the instrument proved to be stable when it was applied to them in different times (Tavsanel, 2002; Gozum and Aksayan, 2003; Sencan, 2005), the child and parent form were observed to be highly reliable.
+and determined no statistically significant difference between the score averages (p>0.05, Table 3).
+Since individuals had similar and consistent responses to the items of the assessment instrument and the instrument proved to be stable when it was applied to them in different times (Tavsanel, 2002; Gozum and Aksayan, 2002; Sencan, 2005), the child and parent form were observed to be highly reliable.

 Even though there may not be a significant difference between the total scores of individuals, they may give different answers to each item.
-Thus, it is required to also consider the consistency between the items in both applications (Tavsanel, 2002; Gozum and Aksayan, 2003; Sencan, 2005).
-Examining the correlation between the first and second application scores of each item, it was determined that the test-retest reliability coefficient of the lower dimension of general problems were between r=0.55-0.98, the lower dimension of sleep problems were between r=0.53-0.97, the lower dimension of cognitive problems were between r=0.84-0.98 and the lower dimension of problems regarding the treatment were between r=0.95-0.98 and statistically significant (p=0.000).
-Examining the correlation between the first and second application scores of each item, it was determined that the test-retest reliability coefficient of the lower dimension of general problems were between r=0.79-1.00, the lower dimension of sleep problems were between r=0.88-0.97, the lower dimension of cognitive problems were between r=0.92-0.97 and the lower dimension of problems regarding the treatment were between r=0.83-0.95 and statistically significant (p=0.000).
+Thus, it is required to also consider the consistency between the items in both applications (Tavsanel, 2002; Gozum and Aksavan, 2002; Sencan, 2005).
+Examining the correlation between the first and second application scores of each item, it was determined that the test-retest reliability coefficients of only seven items of the parent form were on margin (r= 0.25) and the test-retest reliability coefficients of other items were between r = 0.54-0.99 and statistically significant (p=0.000).
+On the other hand, examining the correlation between the first and second application scores of each item, it was determined that the test-retest reliability coefficients of the items of the child form were between r = 0.47-0.99 and statistically significant (p=0.000).
 Items in the parent form gave similar results in both measurements, which signifies that the items are comprehensible and they measure consistently.

-The relationship between the study variables of the scale: It is observed that the relationship between the two variables becomes stronger as it gets closer to 1 (Tavsanel, 2002; Gozum and Aksayan, 2003; Sencan, 2005).
-The relationship between the variables was assessed with the Pearson correlation analysis and it was found to be high and statistically significant between the scores of the parent form and child form (r=0.990), between scores of the parent form and parent VFS (r=-0.748) and between the scores of the child form and child VFS (r=-0.748) (p<0.01).
+The Relationship between the Study Variables of the Scale: It is observed that the relationship between the two variables becomes stronger as it gets closer to 1 (Tavsanel, 2002; Gozum and Aksayan, 2002; Sencan, 2005).
+The relationship between the variables was assessed with the Pearson correlation analysis and it was found to be high and statistically significant between the scores of the parent form and child form (r=0.958), between scores of the parent form and parent VFS (r=-0.670) and between the scores of the child form and child VFS (r= 0.663) (p<0.01).
 A high and significant relationship is observed between the scores of the child and parent form and between the scale scores and VFS scale fatigue scores.
 A high level of relationship signifies that the scales measure similar things and they measure them accurately.
 This result reveals that the scales are both valid and reliable.

-There is no sufficient number of scales regarding the fatigue identification that are developed to be used in children aged 13-18 and analyzed in terms of validity and reliability abroad.
-In our country, on the other hand, there is a "Turkish Form of the Scale of Fatigue in Children with Cancer for Children, Parents and Medical Staff", which was aimed at identifying the fatigue in children and analyzed in terms of validity and reliability by Gerçeker and Bal (2012).
-However, we could reach no data regarding the efficiency of this scale in practice (Gerçeker and Bal, 2012).
+There is no sufficient number of scales regarding the fatigue identification that are developed to be used in children aged 7-12 and analyzed in terms of validity and reliability abroad.
+In our country, on the other hand, there is a "Turkish Form of the Scale of Fatigue in Children with Cancer for Children, Parents and Medical Staff", which was aimed at identifying the fatigue in children and analyzed in terms of validity and reliability by Gerceker and Bal (2012).
+However, we could reach no data regarding the efficiency of this scale in practice (Gerceker and Bal, 2012).
 This number is apparently insufficient.
-Thus, the scale for fatigue in children and parents that was developed in this study is a convenient and comprehensive scale for our hospitals as it not only identifies the fatigue of children aged 13-18, but also is peculiar to our country.
+Thus, the scale for fatigue in children and parents that was developed in this study is a convenient and comprehensive scale for our hospitals as it not only identifies the fatigue of children aged 7-12, but also is peculiar to our country.
 Besides, a great majority of children and parents in the study sample were in regional hospitals receiving patients from every region of Turkey, which supports the generalizability of the scale.